-Prerequisites: B 1500-1501. - B 1623 The Gospel of John A critical study of the Fourth Gospel and an interpretation of its message.
+Prerequisites: B 1500-1501.

+- B 1623 The Gospel of John Mr. Cook

+A critical study of the Fourth Gospel and an interpretation of its message.
 The English text is used.
 Spring.
 2 or 3 semester hours.
+Prerequisite:

+B 1500.

-Prerequisite: B 1500. - B 1624 Acts and Primitive Christianity Mr. Nations An examination of the relationship between the Book of Acts and the life and development of primitive Christianity.
+- B 1624 Acts and Primitive Christianity Mr. Nations An examination of the relationship between the Book of Acts and the life and development of primitive Christianity.
 Fall.
 2 or 3 semester hours.
-Prerequisites: B 1500-1501. - Intensive study of the epistle to the Romans based on the English text.
+Prerequisites: B 1500-1501.

+- B 1625 The Epistle to the Romans Intensive study of the epistle to the Romans based on the English text.
 Spring.
 2 or 3 semester hours.
-Prerequisites: B 1500-1501. - B 1626 First and Second Corinthians A critical interpretation based on the English text.
+Prerequisites: B 1500-1501. - B 1626 First Corinthians Mr. Tolbert A critical interpretation based on the English text.
 Fall.
 3 semester hours.
+Prerequisites: B 15001501. - B 1627 Second Corinthians Mr. Tolbert A critical interpretation based on the English text.
+2 semester hours.
 Prerequisites: B 1500-1501. - B 1628 Galatians Mr. Nations A study of the Letter to the Galatians in its historical setting in the life of Paul, utilizing the English text.
 Spring.
 2 semester hours.
-Prerequisite: B 1500.

-- An exegetical and theological interpretation of the Ephesian Letter.
+Prerequisite: B 1500. - B 1629 The Epistle to the Ephesians Mr. Cook An exegetical and theological interpretation of the Ephesian Letter.
 The English text is used.
 2 or 3 semester hours.
-Prerequisites: B 1500-1501.

-- B 1630 The Epistle to the Philippians

-Reading and exegesis of the Epistle to the

-Philippians in English.
+Prerequisites: B 1500-1501. - B 1630 The Epistle to the Philippians Reading and exegesis of the Epistle to the Philippians in English.
 Spring.
 2 semester hours.

-Prerequisites: B 1500-1501.

-- An exegetical and theological interpretation of the Epistle with special emphasis on its contribution to early Christian theology.
+Prerequisites: B 1500-1501. - B 1631 The Epistle to the Colossians Mr. Cook An exegetical and theological interpretation of the Epistle with special emphasis on its contribution to early Christian theology.
 The English text is used.
 Spring.
 2 semester hours.

-- B 1632 The Thessalonian Correspondence
+B 1632 The Thessalonian Correspondence

-Mr. Spencer

-A critical interpretation of the Thessalonian

-Correspondence.
-Fall or Spring.
-2 or 3 semester

-hours.
-Prerequisites: B 1500-1501.

-- B 1634 Pastoral Epistles